Sdniss/BICAMS_web_application/README.md

 ### Environment set-up:

 To be able to run the eventual script, we first have to set up the environment containing the correct dependencies that the code relies on.
-By running `python setup_environment.py`, a virtual environment called `BICAMS_app_venv` is created within your local repository and subsequently enriched with the dependencies that are listed in `dependencies.txt`.
+Please pick one of the commands stated below, according to the operating system of your local computer.
+By running the command, a virtual environment called `BICAMS_app_venv` is created within your local repository and subsequently enriched with the dependencies that are listed in `dependencies.txt`.

+- Mac: `python setup_environment_mac.py`
+- Windows: `python setup_environment_windows.py`
+- Linux: `python setup_environment_linux.py`

 ### Preparation and running the main script